2012 Delhi gang rape and murder: Arrests

 The six Nirbhaya case convicts (clockwise from top left): Akshay Thakur, Pawan Gupta, Mukesh Singh, Mohammed Afroz, whose identity was protected due to his status as a minor, Ram Singh (deceased) and Vinay Sharma.

-A Special Investigation Team was formed to investigate the case, which was led by Pramod Kumar Kushwaha, the Deputy Commissioner of Delhi Police's Special Cell.
+A Special Investigation Team (SIT) was formed to investigate the case, which was led by Pramod Kumar Kushwaha, the Deputy Commissioner of Delhi Police's Special Cell.

 Police found and arrested some suspects within 24 hours of the crime.
 From recordings made by a highway CCTV, a description of the bus, a white charter bus with a name written on it, was broadcast.
 Other operators identified it as being contracted by a South Delhi private school.
 They then traced it and found its driver, Ram Singh.
 Police obtained sketches of the assailants with the help of the male victim, and used a mobile phone stolen from the two victims to find one of the assailants.

 Six men were arrested in connection with the incident.
 They included 30-year-old Ram Singh, the bus driver, and his 26-year-old brother, Mukesh Singh, who were both arrested in Rajasthan.
 Ram and Mukesh Singh lived in Ravidas camp, a slum in South Delhi.
 20-year-old Vinay Sharma, an assistant gym instructor, and 19-year-old Pawan Gupta, a fruit seller, were both arrested in UP and Bihar.
-A 17-year-old juvenile named Mohammed Afroz, from Badayun, Uttar Pradesh, was arrested at the Anand Vihar terminal in Delhi.
+A 17-year-old juvenile named Mohammed Afroz, from Budaun, Uttar Pradesh, was arrested at the Anand Vihar Terminal railway station in Delhi.
 The juvenile had only met the others that day.
 28-year-old Akshay Thakur, who had come to Delhi seeking employment, was the final suspect to be arrested in Aurangabad, Bihar; he was married with one son at the time of his arrest.